Death of a spouse or civil partner

 It is usually down to the deceased’s personal representative (by this we mean the executor of their will, or their administrator if they died without a will) to sort out their tax affairs.
 The personal representative may be you, or it may be a solicitor, another relative or family friend.

-If it is you, you can use an agent (for example, a tax adviser) to help you deal with some of the tax affairs of the estate if you do not feel confident to deal with them yourself.
+If it is you, you can use an agent to help you deal with some of the tax affairs of the estate if you do not feel confident to deal with them yourself.
 Their fees are paid out of the estate.

-You can read about dealing with the deceased’s tax affairs to date of death on our page How does the personal representative deal with the income tax and capital gains tax affairs of the deceased?
+You can read about dealing with the deceased’s tax affairs to date of death on our page Income tax and capital gains tax up to the date of death.

-You can read about dealing with any income or gains that arise during the estate’s administration period on our page How does the personal representative deal with income and gains arising after the deceased’s death?
+You can read about dealing with any income or gains that arise during the estate’s administration period on our page Tax on income and gains after death.

-We give an overview of inheritance tax (IHT) on a death, including the rules around spouses or civil partners, on our page What reliefs and exemptions are there from inheritance tax?.
+We give an overview of inheritance tax (IHT) on a death, including the rules around spouses or civil partners, on our page Inheritance tax.

-HMRC have a bereavement tool that provides guidance for a surviving spouse or civil partner.
+HMRC have a step by step guide that provides information for a surviving spouse or civil partner.

 If you are concerned about what will happen to your pension income after the death of your spouse or civil partner, you may be able to find assistance from MoneyHelper, a government service providing financial information, including guidance on pensions.

-For further sources of information and support, see our separate page Getting help with bereavement and inheritance tax.
+For further sources of information and support, see our separate page Tax help on bereavement, trusts and estates.